 Our premises are used by a wide variety of groups through the week.
 To find out about hiring one our rooms, click this link.

 As of September 2019, we are part of the ‘High Peak Partnership’ Methodist Circuit which includes Methodist churches in Fairfield, Harpur Hill, Flagg, Monyash, Hollinsclough, Earl Sterndale, Dove Holes, Chapel-en-le-Frith, Disley, Fernilee, Hayfield and Low Leighton and Whaley Bridge Uniting Church.
-Find out more about the circuit partnership here.

 We support Transition Buxton’s project ‘Plastic Clever Buxton’ to become a plastic-free community (Surfers Against Sewage initiative) and, in February 2020, we made a pledge to remove the use of three items of single-use plastics from our premises and activities.